Tsimina/Single_Image_Dehazing/README.md

 Our prior-based UNet models were trained on the RESIDE Beta dataset, using a total of 18,200 images covering diverse haze conditions and paired clean references.
 You can download the dataset here: [RESIDE Beta Dataset](https://utexas.app.box.com/s/25idwrsn890w03grdr6pls28cy38r91i).
 We used the OTS (Outdoor Training Set)for our application.

-The dataloader.py script creates a mapping between the clear images and the different

 ## Structure of the repo

 ```